Nooberieno/DnD-Homebrew/A Warlord's Way Around the Seven Seas/subclasses/Circle of the Tides.md

 | 5th         | _Tidal Wave_, _Wall of Water_, _Mass Healing Word_     |
 | 7th         | _Control Water_, _Watery Sphere_  |
 | 9th         | _Maelstrom_, _Cone of Cold_       |

 ### Level 2: Oceanic Blessing
 You use Wild Shape to transform into creatures that have a swimming speed at 2nd and 3rd level.
-Additionally you can breath in water and have a swimming speed equal to your walking speed while not wearing heavy armor.
+Additionally you can breath in water and have a swimming speed equal to your walking speed while Wild Shaped.

 ### Level 2: Ocean's Embrace
 Starting at 2nd level, you gain the ability to call upon the power of the tides to protect yourself or others.
 As a bonus action, you can surround yourself or a creature you can see within 30 feet with a swirling barrier of water for 1 minute.
 The barrier grants the following effects: